br0nco640k/Bard-Diva/README.md

 - Switch back to FFXIV, and rock out

-Playing will start after a 3 second delay.
-This can be updated in play.py, under the sleep(3) function.
+Playing will start after a 5 second delay.
+This can be updated in play.py, under the sleep() function.

-The intended purpose of this new fork is to port the GUI away from pysimplegui, and to add some additional features.
+Code has been ported from PySimpleGUI to Tkinter.
+Now includes the ability to loop songs.

+Planned features:

+- Ability to pause songs

+- Ability to list all tracks in a song

+- Ability to play only a single track, if desired

+- Ability to hold long notes